Australian Prudential Regulation Authority: History

 APRA was established on 1 July 1998 under the Australian Prudential Regulation Authority Act 1998.

 APRA became prominent in the collapse of HIH Insurance in 2001 and for its investigation into the National Australia Bank foreign currency deal scandal in 2004.

 APRA took over the previous role of the Private Health Insurance Administration Council in July 2015.

 In 2018, Peter Harris, the chair of the Productivity Commission, was critical of the role of APRA in limiting price competition in banking.
 Representatives of APRA appeared before the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry during 2018.

 In 2018, APRA created the restricted authorised deposit-taking institution (RADI) licensing framework to encourage new entrants and competition to the existing banking system.

+In 2025, APRA has again increased the cash reserve requirement for ANZ Group, raising it to A$1 billion from A$750 million, citing continued failures in managing non-financial risks.
+APRA said these issues may extend beyond the trading desk and that ANZ’s current risk management improvements are insufficient.
+ANZ said in a separate statement that it had accepted all recommendations of the review, and was taking immediate actions in response to the review and the undertaking with APRA.
+Mark Evans, currently head of Singapore, Southeast Asia, India and the Middle East, will take up the new role of group head of non-financial risk program.

 Prudential Standards and Practice Guides

 APRA establishes prudential standards with which regulated institutions must comply.
 It also creates and maintains Prudential Practice Guides (PPGs) to provide guidance on APRA's view of "sound practice" in particular areas for specific industries, as well as areas common to most APRA-regulated entities ("cross-industry guides").
 PPGs frequently discuss statutory requirements from legislation, regulations or APRA's prudential standards, but do not themselves create enforceable requirements.